junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Metatron notices them on the newspapers -- it's pretty impossible to miss anyway, as long as you read news.
 And it's making him worried.

-Thanks to Carver Edlund -- or, according to *The Monster at the End of This Book*, he should probably call that author Chuck, too, for that's his real name -- so, thanks to Chuck, and the very thorough, detailed descriptions in the books, even though Metatron has never met this demon named Crowley before, he has a pretty good idea what that demon is like.
+Thanks to Carver Edlund -- or, according to *The Monster at the End of This Book*, he should probably call that author Chuck, too, for that's his real name -- so, thanks to Chuck, and his agonizingly thorough and detailed descriptions in the books, even though Metatron has never met this demon named Crowley before, he has a pretty good idea what that demon is like.
 And from what he read, being able to double-cross Lilith and Lucifer, survive the Apocalypse, twice, make deals with Castiel *and* Raphael, *and* Leviathans, and survive all of these -- this is no ordinary demon.
 This is no ordinary King of Hell.
-This demon might be as bad as Lucifer or even worse, and right now, he's killing all prophets in Hell's name like it's nothing, like God and God's servants are all nothing.
+This demon might be as bad as Lucifer or possibly even worse, and right now, he's killing all prophets in Hell's name like it's nothing, like God and God's servants are all nothing.
 He's being serious and very open about fighting against Heaven, and without any of the archangels left, and none of the tablets on their side, Metatron worries -- he doesn't think Heaven or angels can win.
 And if -- when -- Heaven loses, that would mean eternal torture for all the angels, which also would mean him.

 Metatron clutches the newspapers and crumples them into paper balls.
 He has to do something.
 There is only one way.
 One way to keep himself safe from all of these things on Earth and in Hell, from Crowley, safer than hiding in the rural mountain area in Colorado -- he'll need to do that spell to seal Heaven, with only him safely inside, lock the door and throw the keys so Crowley can't find him or reach him.
 There might be some small side effect from that spell, but that doesn't really matter.

 And in order to do that spell, he'll need three ingredients.
 Metatron hums to himself, quite pleased now.
-He didn't plan this ahead of the time, but everything is just fitting perfectly for the new plan like fate, like it's meant to be.
+He didn't plan this ahead of the time, but everything is just fitting perfectly for the new plan like fate is on his side, like everything is meant to be.
 The spell requires the heart of a love child of an angel and a human, angel's love symbol that would bring human together, and the grace of an angel who's in love with a human.

-The first two are easy enough to find -- he knows exactly where to find a Nephilim (It just so happened and such a miracle that there's a Nephilim on Earth and Heaven's alarm for Nephilim has been turned off so this one isn't eliminated yet, he wonders who's the angel who's tasked to remove this Nephilim but simply turned off the alarm without doing so -- he has a suspicion this feels exactly like Castiel's MO), and it shouldn't be too much of a trouble to find a Cupid and *persuade* them to give up the things Cupid exists for (He knows a thing or two about friendly and unfriendly persuasion).
+The first two are easy enough to find -- he knows exactly where to find a Nephilim (It just so happened and such a miracle that there's a Nephilim on Earth and Heaven's alarm for Nephilim has been turned off so this one isn't eliminated yet, he wonders who's the angel who was tasked to remove this Nephilim but simply turned off the alarm without doing so -- he has a suspicion this feels exactly like Castiel's MO), and it shouldn't be too much of a trouble to find a Cupid and *persuade* them to give up the things Cupid exists for (He knows a thing or two about friendly and unfriendly persuasion).
 As for the third one, Dean's swear makes it just so perfectly ready; Metatron is sure Castiel's grace will be the exact right ingredient the spell needs, and he's just as sure that the kiss would happen sooner or later, it's just a matter of time, based on all that he's read about those two.
 Except, now he really needs it to be sooner, so he'll probably give those two a little push, just to speed things up a bit.
 He'll work on them later.

 The crepe at the restaurant the Nephilim works in is decent, but the fight afterward is a little unnecessarily nasty.
 Metatron doesn't quite enjoy anything so hands-on, but it's a means to an end.
 If it's to keep himself safe once and for all?
 Stabbing the girl and grabbing her heart from her chest isn't too big of a problem.

 The Nephilim is no match to him -- even though he got a punch in the face and thrown back ten feet.
-Metatron still manages to stab the blade right through her chest, so deep that even his hand goes through the wound.
+All she has is merely raw bestial brutal force.
+It's like fighting bulls, as soon as you learns their gaits, it's easy enough to maneuver and dodge.
+And before she knows it, Metatron manages to stab the blade right through her chest, so deep that even his hand goes through the wound.
 The heart is still beating when he clutches it.
 The Nephilim gasps and looks down, watching her heart getting torn out of her body, only then does she fall to the ground and stop breathing.

 Metatron wipes his bloody hand on the Nephilim's clothes and pockets the heart in his interdimensional pocket.
 "Just so you know, it's nothing personal and absolutely not me being unsatisfied with the crepes," he tells the body on the ground and leaves for Houston, Texas next.